aschmahmann/ipshare/sync/MultiWriterIPNS.md

 * [x] Basic gossip system to allow for MW-IPNS communication
 * [x] Basic graph synchronization protocol (send all changes)
-* [ ] Expand gossip system to account for multiple simultaneous MW-IPNS synchronizations
+* [x] Expand gossip system to account for multiple simultaneous MW-IPNS synchronizations
-* [ ] Implement the 2 of the versioned content resolvers above
+* [x] Implement 2 of the versioned content resolvers above
-* [ ] Create basic MW-IPNS pinner
+* [x] Create basic MW-IPNS pinner
 * [ ] Harden gossip system and get reviews from some of the libp2p team

 ## Future Implementations